department-of-veterans-affairs/vets-website/content/pages/housing-assistance/home-loans/apply-for-certificate-of-eligibility.md

 **Online through eBenefits** <br>
 We recommend applying for your COE online.

-<a class="usa-button-primary va-button-primary" href="https://www.ebenefits.va.gov/ebenefits/about/feature?feature=cert-of-eligibility-home-loan"><span class="usa-sr-only"></span>Go to eBenefits to Apply</a>
+<a class="usa-button-primary va-button-primary" href="https://www.ebenefits.va.gov/ebenefits/about/feature?feature=cert-of-eligibility-home-loan"><span class="usa-sr-only">This will open a new website.</span>Go to eBenefits to Apply</a>

 **Through our Web LGY system** <br>
 In some cases, you can get your COE through your lender using our Web LGY system.
 Ask your lender about this option.